rtomrud/tagtoname/README.md

 # "Ode to Joy", by default it will be renamed to "beethoven-ode-to-joy.mp3".
 tagtoname file.mp3

-# Rename all files in a folder.
+# Rename all files in a directory.
-tagtoname folder/*
+tagtoname directory/*

-# Rename all files in the current folder and its subfolders
+# Rename all files in the current directory and its subdirectories
 tagtoname **/*
 ```